save the date!

 Do you like eating fresh locally-grown fruits and vegetables, as well as authentic Mexican cuisine?
 What about sitting around a chimenea sipping locally-made mezcal, gazing at the stars and jamming tunes on your mandolin?
 If you answered yes to these questions, read on.

-On February 19th to 23rd, 2025 we will be holding the second annual Mexico Mandolin Retreat at one of the most beautiful places I have come across in my travels, a lakeside vacation lodge called La Gloria de Los Ángeles in the mountains outside of the town of Pátzcuaro.
-There is space for 20 mandolin students who want an immersive musical and cultural experience that combines the joy of music, language, nature and food in what will be a truly unforgettable experience.
+On February 24th, 2027 we will be holding the fourth annual Mexico Mandolin Retreat at one of the most beautiful places I have come across in my travels, a lakeside vacation lodge called La Gloria de Los Ángeles in the mountains outside of the town of Pátzcuaro.
+There is space for 15 mandolin students (and 10 guests) who want an immersive musical and cultural experience that combines the joy of music, language, nature and food in what will be a truly unforgettable experience.

 As you may know, in addition to my passion for mandolin, I started down a path years ago learning the Spanish language and discovering Latin American culture.
 My experiences traveling in the Spanish-speaking world, be it Mexico, Colombia, Puerto Rico or my year living in Spain, were inexorably intertwined with my journey learning to play the mandolin, which led to me also getting really interested in latin music.